colbyfronk/colbyfronk.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Computational Linguistics
+  - Neural Differential Equations
-  - Information Retrieval
+  - Multidisciplinary Computational Math, Science, and Engineering

 # Education to show in About widget
 education: